byuflowlab/GXBeam.jl/docs/src/guide.md

 Point masses are defined by using the constructor [`PointMass`](@ref).
 Point masses may be attached to the center of any beam element.
 By using zero length beam elements, point masses may also be effectively attached to points.
 One instance of [`PointMass`](@ref) must be created for every beam element to which point masses are attached.
 These instances are then stored in a dictionary with keys corresponding to each beam element index.

-To define a [`PointMass`](@ref) a 6x6 mass matrix must be provided which describes the relationship between the linear/angular velocity of the beam element (as defined in the body frame) and the linear/angular momentum of the point mass.
+Each [`PointMass`](@ref) contains a 6x6 mass matrix which describes the relationship between the linear/angular velocity of the beam element and the linear/angular momentum of the point mass.
 For a single point mass, this matrix is defined as
 ```math
 \begin{bmatrix}
    P_{x} \\